bincat99/pwn/hitcon-2019/README.md

 half-things like that: they found main vulnerabilities and get pc control, but are suffred from getting flag.

-So I just did back part of exploit :/
+So I just did late part of exploit :/